interep-project/docs/docs/technical-reference/groups/intro.md

 ## Providers

 Group types, as mentioned earlier, are defined by providers.
-Each provider has its own flow in the system and differs essentially in the ways in which it is verified that a user meets certain properties (e.g. social reputation, group membership or email ownership).
+Each provider has its own flow in the system and differs essentially in the ways in which it is verified that a user meets certain properties (e.g. social reputationor token ownership).

 The next paragraphs discuss in more detail the different providers currently supported by Interep.